-5.8.1 MEDICATIONS PERMITTED
+5.8.1 Medications Permitted

 All necessary concomitant medications are allowed.
-Regular medications will be recorded at enrolment.
 Parents will be asked to report the use of specified drugs, such as paracetamol, in the symptom diary.
 If a medication with a known major or moderate drug interaction with amoxicillin (see 5.8.2) is essential for a child's management and cannot be replaced by a drug that does not have an interaction with amoxicillin, then the trial medication should be stopped and the concomitant medication used (see Section 6.8).